Development application process

 Please note: additional EHP approvals may be required where SPA does not relate to your proposed activity.

-If you are unsure if your proposed activity will require a development approval, you can contact your local Department of State Development, Infrastructure and Planning (DSDIP) office.
-For contact details of regional centres throughout the state, please go to the DSDIP website.
+If you are unsure if your proposed activity will require a development approval, you can contact the relevant local government and your local DILGP office (or the relevant Port Authority for development on Port land).
+For contact details of DILGP regional centres throughout the state, please go to the DILGP website.

 The IDAS checklists will help you find the specific information that needs to be included with your application.